indigotree/webpack-wp/README.md

 This config will assume the entry point of your project is `src/index.js` and will output the result in `dist/`.

+However, you can use [webpack-merge](https://www.npmjs.com/package/webpack-merge) to customise these paths.

 ## License

 GPL-3.0+